8ctopus/sciter-next-gen-js/README.md

 ### template literals

-Template literals provide an easy and clean way create multi-line strings and perform string interpolation.
+Template literals provide an easy and clean way to perform string interpolation and create multi-line strings.

 ```js
 const a = 10;